 Pompeii and Herculaneum: a tale of two cities

 What makes Pompeii and Herculaneum so closely connected is that they both perished during the Mount Vesuvius explosion.
 Pompeii was the larger and more opulent of the two.
 It was a place of decadence, debauchery and a playground of rich Romans.

 Pompeii was a popular place in Roman times and quite prosperous.
 Many rich Roman had their villas here, overlooking the sea.
-Herculaneum, on the other hand, was a smaller town also filled with opulent villas of the rich.
+On the other hand, Herculaneum was a smaller town also filled with opulent villas of the rich.
 After the eruption, both towns disappeared for centuries, forgotten over time.